winstonpuckett/sentience-rpsystem/character_composition.md

 The composition of a character is determined by the sum of one's attributes, skills, and equipped items.
 When a player starts, they start at 0, with no (or minimal) equipment.
 Then as the game progresses, they level up attributes/skills and gain new equipment which allow them to have more predictable impact on the universe.

+After finding / picking the base stats, we can figure out how certain roles will function.
+This is easier than using the stats themselves and is a little bit more accurate when in the natural universe, these would be combinations of skills.

 ## Attributes

 Attributes govern how easy it is for a character to perform or prevent an action.
 If the character is not very social, but tries to pursuade someone of something, the chances of success would be low.